You probably hear and say “Good job!” all the time. Discover why doing so may not be a good idea and what you can say instead.

 You can still offer praise—just try to keep it descriptive, not evaluative.
 What’s the difference?

-“Wow, did you scoop up all your food by yourself?”
+- “Wow, did you load your dishes in the dishwasher all by yourself?”

-Read more about how to praise your kids.
+Read more about how to praise your child for a growth mindset.

 2. Ask questions